ahmedwadod/WadodOS-x86/README.md

     It's written in Assembly and all it does is switching from 16 bits to 32 bits and then load the kernel from the floppy disk to the memory.
 - **Kernel**
     It's the core of the operating system and has all the rock and roll stuff.
 And it consist of:
--- Kernel entry: Loads the '''kmain''' function.
+    - Kernel entry: Loads the `kmain` function.
--- Kernel: The OS itself
+    - Kernel: The OS itself
--- Drivers: All the basic drivers for the OS
+    - Drivers: All the basic drivers for the OS
--- CPU: All files needed to deal with the CPU stuff (IDT, ISR) -- libc: My librarys (stdio, stdlib, etc...)
+    - CPU: All files needed to deal with the CPU stuff (IDT, ISR)
+    - libc: My librarys (stdio, stdlib, etc...)

 ## Roadmap
 The work on this project isn't done and here is the roadmao and milestones:

-[ ✓ ] Switch to Protected Mode and load kernel from disk [ ✓ ] Add IDT and ISR
+[ ✓ ] Switch to Protected Mode and load kernel from disk

+[ ✓ ] Add IDT and ISR

 [ ✓ ] Add timer driver and sleep functionality

 [ ✓ ] Add display driver

 [ ✓ ] Add stdlib and stdio

 [ X ] Add keyboard driver and input functionality

 [ X ] Add floppy disk driver

 [ X ] Add files.h library

 [ X ] Add syscalls

 [ X ] Load shell from disk and execute it

 ## Usage